-Comb honey is the honey which is produced for consumption.
+Comb honey is the honey in a hive which is produced for consumption.

 It is known as the "cash cow" for beekeeping.
 Why?